• About TTT

 15. Eat Texas BBQ

 Texas has some mean BBQ all over the state.
 The Lone Star State knows how to cook it, but I hear it’s all in the marinating aspect of cooking barbeque.
-Many say the world’s best BBQ is down south, but I can think of many places in North Texas that have some of the best around.
+Many say the world’s best BBQ is down south, but I can think of many places in North Texas with some of the best around.

-Did you know that small town Lockhart has been dubbed the Official Barbecue Captial of Texas?
+Did you know that small town Lockhart has been dubbed the Official Barbecue Capital of Texas?
 If you’re new to Texas, we love our BBQ!
 So, go find yourself some and knock it off your list of things to do in Texas at least once!
 I wrote an article on The Most Talked About BBQ Joints In Texas if you’d like to take a look.

 16. Remember The Alamo

 One of the most iconic landmarks in the country is the Alamo.
 Many tour options are available, and it’s a history lesson to be told.
-If you have or had a kid or grandkid in a Texas elementary school – 5th grade maybe, have them tell you all about it
+If you have or had a kid or grandkid in a Texas elementary school – 5th grade maybe, have them tell you all about it.

 San Antonio Riverwalk